UltraEngine/Documentation/Lua/Tables.md

 ## Conclusion

 Lua tables are the magic that makes the language so flexible and great for games.
-It's important to understand this feature, so don't hesitate to ask any questions you have in the comments below.
+It's important to understand this feature, so don't hesitate to ask any questions you have in the forum or on our Discord server.